 Previous HGNC Symbols for BCO1 Gene

 Vitamin A metabolism is important for vital processes such as vision, embryonic development, cell differentiation, and membrane and skin protection.
 The protein encoded by this gene is a key enzyme in beta-carotene metabolism to vitamin A. It catalyzes the oxidative cleavage of beta,beta-carotene into two retinal molecules. [provided by RefSeq, Jul 2008]

 GeneCards Summary for BCO1 Gene

 BCO1 (Beta-Carotene Oxygenase 1) is a Protein Coding gene.
-Diseases associated with BCO1 include hypercarotenemia and vitamin a deficiency, autosomal dominant and hereditary hypercarotenemia and vitamin a deficiency.
-Among its related pathways are Signaling by GPCR and Metabolism.
+Diseases associated with BCO1 include Hypercarotenemia And Vitamin A Deficiency, Autosomal Dominant and Hereditary Hypercarotenemia And Vitamin A Deficiency.
+Among its related pathways are Metabolism of xenobiotics by cytochrome P450 and Metabolism of water-soluble vitamins and cofactors.
 GO annotations related to this gene include monooxygenase activity and beta-carotene 15,15-monooxygenase activity.
 An important paralog of this gene is BCO2.

 UniProtKB/Swiss-Prot for BCO1 Gene